 Table of Contents

 In fact, 77% of people use search engines when searching for healthcare providers before picking up the phone.
 And for patients who booked appointments, digital content and presence are keys to decision-making.
-Therefore, healthcare groups must focus on providing top-tier digital experiences to attract these tech-savvy patients.
+Healthcare groups must focus on providing exemplary digital experiences to attract these tech-savvy patients.

 What is the Patient Journey?